-Prison Service in answer to the researchers' freedom of information request
+Source: Prison Service in answer to the researchers’ freedom of information request

 The following sections will focus on the Israeli Parole system that deals with roughly 11% of all released prisoners.
-Unlike many other countries, and as will be discussed below, parole in Israel is managed and operated by the Prisoners Rehabilitation Authority (hence forth PRA).
+Unlike many other countries, and as will be discussed below, parole in Israel is managed and operated by the Prisoners Rehabilitation Authority (PRA).
 As the name suggests, the ideology behind its operations is that of rehabilitation and reintegration.
 This is important, because different from many other countries, PRA also assists those individuals who completed their full sentence and were released back to the community without any requirement of supervision.

 The Israeli Parole